beckym223/manual_work/E6_long_edited.md

 We shall now consider the main problem of the present section.
 Our reasoning can be Dlaced into frameworks of different
-25 On this basis the following results are obtained: from 1900 to 1929 the rise was 1.5 percent (for the sub- period 1919-29: 2.0 percent); from 1929 to 1948 it was 2.0 percent; from 1948-57 it was 2.3 percent; and for the following nine years 2.6 percent.
-26 Dension, who has made an attempt to separate quantitatively the effect of different sources of growth- an attempt which because of interactions between his "sources" I am inclined to consider too ambitious- used his estimates also for explaining what results he would obtain by a method much more similar to that of Kendrick and of other investigators.
-It turns out that from the period 1909-29 to 1929-47 he would obtain a 45 percent rise of the rate of productivity-increase.
-See Edward F. Denison, pp. 148-49.
-27 If progress were limited to a brief interval, then not merely the "bulk" but, for practical purposes, all of the cost-item entered for increased per-capita education would have to be deducted on the benefit-side of the ledger.
-The increase in per capita output resulting merely from, say, a 2 percent yearly increase of the capital-labor ratio "at a given level of technology" would require a negligible correction of the kind de- scribed in the text.
-But if we consider a very long se- quence of periods with technological progress and as- sume, say a 2 percent yearly increase in per capita out- put then, with a 10 percent discount rate, roughly  four-fifths (or a shade less) of the cost-item entered for increased per capita education should be deducted on  the benefit-side.
-I will in fact deduct about four-fifths, with some rounding where this is called for (see fn.
-40,  for the calculation of the 1966 and the 1953 yield).

 ### ---Economics-1970-0-15.txt---